Updated: Aug 11, 2022

 So, it all boils down to one question: Are you motivated enough to study abroad?
 The answer to this should be taken by doing your due research.
 This research could include talking to seniors who’ve done this before, doing a thorough hunt to see if Indian universities offer the same course, etc.

 But the decision should ultimately be yours.
-The lure for a foreign degree shouldn’t be enough; you need to be willing to also face all the hardships that come along with this major step.
+The lure of a foreign degree shouldn’t be enough; you need to be willing to also face all the hardships that come along with this major step.
 It will be a stressful period, for you and your family both.

 Seniors and family members who have done this can definitely guide you, but their struggles certainly would’ve been different from the kind you will be facing.
 What worked for one, may not work for the other.
 Changing trends lead to modified tactics that often steer one to make a decision about anything.
-You need to consider all possible factors and most importantly also believe that you want to get a particular degree from the university abroad.
+You need to consider all possible factors and most importantly also believe that you want to get a particular degree from a university abroad.

 So, applying abroad is a very complicated and lengthy process.
 But if you’ve finally made up your mind about it, then here are some things to take care of while starting off:

-Deciding what postgraduate course to do while you are doing your undergraduate course.
+Decide which postgraduate course to do while you are doing your undergraduate course.

-If you are confused, take help of firms that specialize in giving advice to students in this matter.
+If you are confused, take the help of firms that specialize in giving advice to students in this matter.

 Discovering new countries apart from the USA and UK as the other countries also have a lot of student-friendly policies and scholarships that might interest one.

 Select the universities according to the programs they offer, their rankings, financial aid, extracurricular activities, etc.